 Along With The Changes

 What people don’t internalize is the patients’ character buildup after a diagnosis.
-Most cancer patients tend to push people away.
+Most of them tend to push people away.
 But that does not mean they should leave these unfortunate ones behind.
 Yes, these patients often hold back with the physical, emotional, and mental connection.
 But that is because they are trying to save themselves for a better moment afterward.
-It is essential not only for the patients to secure his health, but it is also necessary that surrounding people know their responsibilities as well.
-“Knowing your risk factors for depression and other mental-health diagnoses, and how your mental health may be impacted by the medications you take is a crucial part of taking control of your mental and physical health.”
+It is essential not only for the patient to secure his health, but it is also necessary that surrounding people know their responsibilities as well.
+“Knowing your risk factors for depression and other mental health diagnoses, and how your mental health may be impacted by the medications you take is a crucial part of taking control of your mental and physical health.”
 Julia Hogan, LCPC said.
 And that is very important.

 Along with the changes in the lives of cancer patients is the emotional pain they will experience daily.
 That is due to the painful moments where they can no longer spend more time with their loved ones.
 Some cases, getting near their family and friends, create sadness instead of happiness.
 There is a buildup of intense fear in both parties.
 That is because the patients think they are a burden, and the other ones feel scared they might cause additional damage.
 The situation builds up anxiety.
 According to Marla W. Deibler, PsyD, “It’s ‘normal’ to experience some degree of anxiety when stressors are unfamiliar, unpredictable, or imminent.”But for the patients, it is different.

 There is always a misconception about everything, and being a cancer patient is no excuse.
 These people are fully aware of what is happening in their lives.
 There are certain days they are okay, and there are those moments they are not feeling great.
 As individuals who want to help them out, we have to make them feel they are loved.
 We have to thank them for their existence and appreciate their will of making it through the struggle.